Site icon Regpack

 Churn Rate

-Finally, it’s crucial for businesses to track their churn rate, or the rate at which they lose customers.
+Finally, businesses must track their churn rate or the rate at which they lose customers.

 User churn is the number of customers who stop using your product or buying your service, and generally end their business relationship with your brand.